-Soho Strategy was approached in January 2016 with a vision to get more young people interacting with NHS services, and to improve health-outcomes.
-NHS Go was the result.
-We designed and developed the youth-focused iOS and Android app from the ground-up, and engaged in an algorithmically-optimised install campaign to drive installs across the UK.
+Soho Strategy was approached in January 2016 with a vision to get more young people interacting with NHS services, and to improve health-outcomes for under-25s.
+Commissioned by NHS England (London Region) and the Healthy London Partnership, NHS Go was the award-winning, flagship result.

 SOHO designed and developed the youth-focused iOS and Android apps in-house from the ground-up; created the name, logo, and brand; and engaged in an algorithmically-optimised install campaign to drive downloads and usage of the app across the region.
 The approach won plaudits and awards, including Winner of the Patient Experience Network Award for Championing the Public, and was subsequently endorsed by institutions such as Great Ormond Street Hospital, the world’s leading children’s hospital.